envoo/laravel-test/README.md

 Please do not use any additional packages with similar ready-made solutions.
 The tasks are not complicated, they can be solved with a good skill.

+<span style="color:red">There is no limit to whether you will do tasks from the interface or just as api.
+You can do whatever you want.</span>